securitytxt/security-txt/draft-foudil-securitytxt.md

 in section 4 of {{!RFC2142}}, but there is no requirement for this directive to be an email address.

-While URIs already include ability to have both email address and phone numbers via "mailto" and "tel" prefixes, allowing this information to be listed without a prefix is intended for ease of use and readability.
+While URIs already include the ability to have both email address and phone numbers via "mailto" and "tel" prefixes, allowing this information to be listed without a prefix is intended for ease of use and readability.